yagcioe/ngx-signal-i18n/README.md

 ```

 ## Writing Tests
-When writing tests the current language is mostly not important.
-This package provides a utility function that wraps a Translation object in a proxy that returns the access path instead of a value
+When writing tests, the specific language often doesn't matter.
+This package provides a utility function that creates a proxy of a Translation object.
+Instead of returning actual translation values, the proxy returns the path to the desired translation

 Declare `TranslationTestingService`
 ```ts